 Korean Foods Using Napa Cabbage (Baechu):

-As I stated above, people refer to napa cabbage as ‘baechu’ (배추) in South Korea.
+As I stated above, in South Korea, people refer to napa cabbage as ‘baechu’ (배추).

 Below, I list some of the most common ways people use it in Korean cuisine.
 You may notice that napa cabbage is the main ingredient in Korea’s most famous food.